Accelerating Kernel Classifiers Through Borders Mapping: Introduction

 A piecewise linear classifier collects a set of such linear classifiers: $\lbrace \bordernormal_i \rbrace = \lbrace \bordernormal_1, \bordernormal_2, \bordernormal_3 ... \rbrace$; $\lbrace \borderconst_i \rbrace = \lbrace \borderconst_1, \borderconst_2, \borderconst_3, ... \rbrace$.
 The two challenges here are, first, how to efficiently train each of the decision boundaries and, second, the related problem of how to partition the feature space to determine which linear decision boundary is used for a given test point.

-In \citet{Bagirov2005} for instance, the decision function is defined by partitioning the set of linear classifiers and maximizing the minimum linear decision value in each partition.
+In \citet{Bagirov2005} for instance, the decision function is defined by dividing the set of linear classifiers and maximizing the minimum linear decision value in each subset.
 To train the classifier, a cost function is defined in terms of this decision function and directly minimized using an analog to the derivative for non-smooth functions \citep{Bagirov1999}.
-Naturally, such an approach will be quite computationally costly.
+Naturally, such an approach will be quite computationally costly, especially for a large number of component linear classifiers.

 Partitioning of the feature space can be separate from the discrimination borders \citep{Huang_etal2013} but more normally the discrimination borders are themselves sufficient to partition the feature space \citep{Osborne1977,Lee_Richards1984,Bagirov2005,Kostin2006}.
 This means that all or a significant fraction of the component linear classifiers must be evaluated.
 In \citet{Kostin2006}, for instance, the linear classifiers form a decision tree.